mhomola/CoCoSci/README.md

 #### 3. Decision Making
 The car's decision to slow down is based on:
-1. Current pedestrian position relative to road
-2. Probability of goals requiring road crossing
+1. Probability of goals requiring road crossing
-3. Crossing probability threshold (default set to 0.3)
+2. Crossing probability threshold (default set to 0.3)

 ### Implementation Details